 - In the Google Ads Editor navigate to Account > Import > Paste text.

 - Paste from the clipboard and check if the data is OK.

 The best quantity of negative keywords to add is — a lot.
 Don’t be surprised if your negative keywords greatly outnumber your regular keywords.
 It’s not uncommon to have up to five times more negative keywords than regular ones.
 Identify the right match type and ensure that your ad is being hidden only from irrelevant searches.

 Are negative keywords case sensitive?

-Luckily, neither positive and negative keywords are case sensitive.
-Potential changes in the capitalization does not affect the performance of the keywords or ads.
+Luckily, neither positive nor negative keywords are case-sensitive.
+Potential changes in capitalization do not affect the performance of the keywords or ads.

-Negative keyword always wins.
+A negative keyword always wins.
 Therefore please watch for keyword conflicts.
 It’s not inconceivable that you’ll add a negative keyword that conflicts with a regular keyword you have.
-Your ad will not be triggered by the regular keyword, in that case, so make sure you remove all conflicts.
+Your ad will not be triggered by the regular keyword, in that case, make sure you remove all conflicts.
 Validate and test using the Ad Preview and Diagnosis tool.